Johnny-Fung/Apple-Paint-Program/README.md

-# Apple Themed Paint Program Made in Python
+# Apple Themed Paint Program
 A fun, Apple-themed paint program used to replicate Microsoft Paint, created using Python and the Pygame library.
 Developed design and functionality from the ground up, with features including multi-tools, stamps, undo/redo edits, save/load functionality, adjustable sizing, and more.